Currents on cusped hyperbolic surfaces and denseness property: Rational currents on cusped hyperbolic surfaces

 \section{Rational currents on cusped hyperbolic surfaces}

 Let $\gS$ be a cusped hyperbolic surface with finite area and let $G$ be the fundamental group of $\gS$.
 In this section, we present the proof of Theorem \ref{thm:characterize rational currents}.

-In general, $\gS$ can have some geodesic boundary; however, for simplicity, we assume $\gS$ has no boundary.
-In addition, we regard the hyperbolic plane $\HH$ as the universal cover of $\gS$.
-Let $\pi$ be the canonical projection from $\HH$ to $\gS$.
+\begin{assumption} In general, $\gS$ can have some geodesic boundary; however, for simplicity, we assume $\gS$ has no boundary throughout the paper.
+Then we regard the hyperbolic plane $\HH$ as the universal cover of $\gS$.
+Actually, in most cases, the same argument works for a cusped hyperbolic surface with boundary by replacing $\HH$ with the universal cover $\tilde{\gS}$ of $\gS$.
+Let $\pi$ be the canonical projection from $\HH$ to $\gS$. \end{assumption}

 \begin{definition}[Horocycle parameter] For each cusp $p$ of $\gS$, we can take a parabolic fixed point $\xi \in \partial \HH$ corresponding to $p$.
 A horocycle $h$ around $p$ is the projection of a horocycle centered at $\xi$ from $\HH$ to $\gS$.